miloshIra/basic-flask-app-setup/README.md

 for Linux.

-and run the up with:
+and run the app with:

 ` flask run --debug `